Getting Started

 # Let's get the raised QPUs

-qpus = getQPUs() # List of raised QPUs
+qpus = get_QPUs(local=False) # List of all raised QPUs

 for q in qpus: